Psoriasis

 Complementary therapies4,6,11,12

 Evidence for complementary therapies is limited and varies by therapy.
 Complementary therapies should be used under clinical supervision as adjuncts, not replacements for standard care.
-While complementary therapies such as vitamin D or omega-3 supplementation and mindfulness practices may have modest supportive effects, phototherapy (limited availability in Ontario) and coal tar remain the only alternative modalities with sufficient evidence of efficacy.
+While complementary therapies such as vitamin D or omega-3 supplementation may have modest supportive effects, phototherapy (limited availability in Ontario) remains the only alternative modality with sufficient evidence of efficacy.

 Discuss complementary use transparently, ensuring patients disclose supplements or topical agents to avoid interactions with prescribed therapy.